 There are a few different layouts, but this is the basic one.

-- Lounge access is available in Chicago, St. Paul, and Portland, OR.
+- Lounge Access: Gain exclusive access to lounges in Chicago, St. Paul, and Portland, OR, by showing your sleeper car ticket.

-You can reserve these accommodations for yourself or with a friend, and if you book a room as a single, no one will share it with you.
+You can reserve these accommodations for yourself or with a friend.
+If you book a room as a single, no one will share it with you.

 - Roomettes